simonw/covidsewage-bot/README.md

 Tweets a daily image of the charts from the County of Santa Clara [SARS-CoV-2 Sewage Monitoring Data](https://covid19.sccgov.org/dashboard-wastewater).

+Background on this project: [Building a Covid sewage Twitter bot](https://simonwillison.net/2022/Apr/18/covid-sewage/)

 ## How it works

 The bot runs using [this scheduled GitHub Actions workflow](https://github.com/simonw/covidsewage-bot/blob/main/.github/workflows/tweet.yml).